Shorifpatwary/ReUsable-code/README.md

 ## Optimizations

-This repository do not contain extra third party package.
+This repository do not contain extra third party packages.
 So, It Wouldn't effect on parformance issue.

-leter on I will add styled components in react for make reusable components.
+later on I will add styled components in react for make reusable components.
 But there will be sass branch  also for css module lovers.

 ## Feedback